Service Alerts

 Parking reservation signs will only be enforceable (towing cars out of the reserved spaces) 72 hours after Parking Enforcement verifies that they are installed correctly.
 Verification is not required if you do not want the option of having vehicles towed out of your reserved area.

-When you obtain a temporary street use permit to reserve parking in a metered area, we will email you a copy of your permit.
-You are not required to post any parking reservation signs; Parking Enforcement staff will place the reservation signs on your behalf.
+When you obtain a temporary street use permit to reserve parking in a metered area (or within Zone A or K as noted above), we will email you a copy of your permit to place in the dashboard of any vehicle using the reserved area.
+You are not required to post any parking reservation signs; our staff will place the reservation signs on your behalf and remove them when the permit is complete.
 This typically happens one to two business days prior to your permit start date.

-If an unpermitted vehicle is parked in your reserved area, it is your responsibility to call Parking Enforcement to request enforcement action.
+If an unpermitted vehicle is parked in your reserved area, you may call Parking Enforcement to request enforcement action.
+Scroll down for contact information and hours of availability.

-If the parking reservation signs are stolen or vandalized, please call Parking Enforcement to report them and request replacement signs.
-Please also notify Temporary Street Use Permitting (TSUP) of the missing signs.
+If the parking reservation signs are stolen or vandalized, please report the problem to us at TSUP@portlandoregon.gov or 503-823-7365, ext 1 and request replacement signs.

 We do not refund permit fees in cases of vandalized signs or illegally parked vehicles.